HDMA-SDSU/HDMA-Linguistic/README.md

-Linguistic
+Linguistics
 ==========

-Linguistic analysis and text data mining is also one of important topics in HDMA center.
-We will share the linguistic algorithms and codes in this repository.
+Linguistic analysis and text data mining is also an important topic of the HDMA center.
+We will share linguistic algorithms and codes in this repository.

 If you are interested, please email us: hdmasdsu@gmail.com